Research and innovation should be made a 'way of living': PM Modi | Education

 Addressing students at the grand finale of the Smart India Hackathon, he said social and institutional support will boost innovation and new ideas and original thinking should be respected.

-''Many years ago we witnessed a green revolution and became self-reliant in the sector.
-But today, we are witnessing infrastructure revolution, space revolution, talent revolution, every sector in India is growing and from service to manufacturing there are a plethora of opportunities,'' Modi added.

-The prime minister said India is making rapid strides by keeping its faith in the young population and noted that the country's innovation index ranking has gone up.
+The prime minister said India is making rapid strides by keeping its faith in the young population and noted the country's innovation index ranking has gone up.
+In the new National Education Policy, there is a roadmap for creating a strong foundation for innovation, he said.

+''Digital revolution, technology revolution, talent revolution is happening in India today.
+Today, the focus is on making every sector modern,'' he said.

+The prime minister said every day new areas and challenges are seeking innovative solutions.
+He told the innovators to find solutions for agriculture-related issues.

 ''From agriculture to drones, the youth can work on innovations across sectors.
 I urge the youth to look at innovations not just for India but for countries around the world.
-We need to take affordable, sustainable and innovative solutions to the world,'' he said.
+We need to take affordable, sustainable and innovative solutions to the world.

+''Indian innovations always provide the most competitive, affordable, sustainable, secured and at-scale solutions.
+That is why the world is looking towards India with hope,'' he said.

 More than 15,000 students and mentors are travelling to the 75 nodal centres to take part in the SIH 2022 grand finale.